 From SELC’s headquarters in Charlottesville, the organization began honing in on key areas of work.
 Initially concentrating on protecting the Southeast coast, public lands, and the scenic beauty of the Southeast, the first legal action SELC filed successfully challenged logging and roadbuilding in the Jefferson National Forest.

-Now more than 80 attorneys and 75 legislative affairs, communications, development, finance, and administration professionals work out of nine offices throughout our six states and on Capitol Hill, enabling the organization to engage effectively on the local, state, and federal level.
+SELC has a staff of 200, including more than 100 attorneys, working out of nine offices throughout our six states and on Capitol Hill, enabling the organization to engage effectively on the local, state, and federal level.

 These engagements mean you’ll still find our attorneys working in the same places they’ve been for more than 30 years: in town halls, legislative chambers, state courts, and the U.S. Supreme Court—always with the mission to defend the health of our region for all.